konflux-ci/architecture/ADR/0033-product-version-controller.md

-The intention for the solution proposed in this document is to follow the pattern described above as far as the Konflux "Application" and "Component" objects go and provide a higher-level layer for the streamlined management of large amount of such objects.
+The intention for the solution proposed in this document is to follow the pattern described above as far as the Konflux "Application" and "Component" objects go and provide a higher-level layer for the streamlined management of large amounts of such objects.

-An alternative approach to managing the challenges we had described above is to modify the way Application and Component object function so that for example:
+An alternative approach to managing the challenges we have described above is to modify the way Application and Component object function so that for example:

 * A component may encompass multiple versions of similar code across different